-By preparing a checklist of everything you’ll need to remember beforehand, you’ll feel much more secure that you haven’t missed anything.
-This kind of preparation will really help you on the big day, and also shows your bride-to-be that you’re not afraid to jump in and help the process along.
+By preparing a checklist of everything you'll need to remember beforehand, you'll feel much more secure that you haven't missed anything.
+This kind of preparation will really help you on the big day.
+It also shows your bride-to-be that you're not afraid to jump in and help the process along.

 9. Start Early

-Since everything has to be perfect, start the day as early as possible so that any issues that come up can be dealt with before it’s too late.
-You don’t want to put your suit on at the last minute, only to have a button pop off or a cuff link fall into the toilet!
+Since everything has to be perfect, start the day as early as possible so that any issues that come up can be dealt with before it's too late - this is NOT that day to sleep in (you'll be able to relax and unwind on your honeymoon).
+You don't want to put your suit on at the last minute, only to have a button pop off or a cuff link fall into the toilet!
 Giving yourself the extra time can only increase your chances of having everything go exactly as planned.

 8. Pack An Emergency Kit

 This one might not be obvious to grooms, but can be an absolute lifesaver.
-One would hope you wouldn’t need to use it, but it’s better to be over-prepared than to have a problem pop up that you aren’t ready to deal with.
-An emergency kit is full of items you hope you won’t have to use: Things like extra buttons for your coat, a list of important phone numbers, mouthwash, a lint roller, and anti-diarrhea medication.
-If you end up needing any of these things you’ll thank your past self for looking out for number one, and if you don’t need them, you won’t regret being ready for anything to go wrong!
+One would hope you wouldn't need to use it, but it's better to be over-prepared than to have a problem pop up that you aren't ready to deal with.
+An emergency kit is full of items you hope you won't have to use: Things like extra buttons for your coat, a list of important phone numbers, mouthwash, a lint roller, and anti-diarrhea medication (because you just never know).
+If you end up needing any of these things you'll thank your past self for looking out for number one, and if you don't need them, you won't regret being ready for anything to go wrong!

 7. Eat Breakfast

-Without a breakfast rich in protein, vitamins and carbs, you may find your stomach grumbling at a point where you no longer have the time to eat a full meal.
-Awaking early and having a balanced, hearty breakfast will give you the energy you need to last the day.
-Even better, pack a couple of energy bars just in case you need a quick pick-me-up before the ceremony starts.
+Without a breakfast rich in protein, vitamins and carbs, you may find your stomach grumbling and there is no food break in sight.
+Awaking early and having a balanced, hearty breakfast will give you the energy you need to last the day (and we're not talking a breakfast of whiskey and cigars).
+In addition, pack a couple of energy bars just in case you need a quick pick-me-up before the ceremony starts.